martyav/martyav.github.io/_posts/2019-01-03-wikimedia-week-5.md

 MediaWiki is the software many wikis run on.
 This includes our friend, Wikipedia.
 In fact, the software was originally created to run the English Wikipedia.

 The action API is a system for interacting with MediaWiki.
 It uses web requests to communicate what to do.
-The beginning of the URL is the address of the web server that's hosting the wiki.
-The rest of the URL is a set of parameters, indicating the action you want to take.
+The beginning of the request is the address of the web server that's hosting the wiki.
+The rest of the request is a set of parameters, indicating the action you want to take.

 You compose your query, the server reads the parameters, and then it performs the request (or doesn't).